mentheosis/anki-scanner-chinese-redux/README.md

 2. Set dev_mode to true in the textScanner config section
 3. You'll need to restart Anki for the setting to take effect.
 You should notice the menu header gets a "_dev" appelation and a new menu item to probe the sqlite db.
 Tip: 'master' is a shortcut for 'select * from sqlite_master'

+# Testing:
+1. `make test`

+# Building:
+1. (optional) Add any new packages you want to use into requirements-minimal.txt
+1. `make build` - creates temporary virtualenv and grabs any dependencies we need

+# Package up a new zip file to publish:
+1. Put the version you want in `chinese/_version.py`
+2. Check the current version with `make version`
+2. `make package` - this builds everything, creates a new zip file in build/ dir
+4. The zip file will be put in build/

 Based on [Chinese-Support-Redux](https://github.com/luoliyan/chinese-support-redux) by Joseph Lorimer which is based on the Chinese Support add-on by Thomas TEMPÉ and many others.

 ![Screenshot #1](https://raw.githubusercontent.com/mentheosis/anki-scanner-chinese-redux/master/screenshots/text-scanner.png)